Skip to main content

 Robotic guidance for dental implant surgery

 Yomi is the first and only FDA-cleared robotic system for dental implant surgery.
-We use it primarily for full-arch All-on-X cases and select complex implant procedures, where its real-time tracking and sub-millimeter accuracy provide the most value.
+We use it for every dental implant we place, from a single tooth to full-arch All-on-X care.
+Its real-time tracking and sub-millimeter accuracy raise the standard of every procedure, not a select few.

 What it does: Yomi translates the digital surgical plan into the procedure itself.
-The doctor remains in full control throughout, but the robot ensures the drill follows the planned path with a level of precision the human hand cannot match alone.
-Yomi uses haptic robotic guidance — physically constraining the drill's position, depth, and orientation — to translate the digital plan into the procedure with sub-millimeter precision.
+The doctor remains in full control throughout.
+Yomi works through haptic robotic guidance, which physically constrains the drill's position, depth, and orientation, so the drill follows the planned path with sub-millimeter precision.
 If the patient moves during the procedure, Yomi tracks the movement.
 If the drill is heading off-plan, the robot resists.
-The result is implant placement that closely matches the digital plan — every time.

 Why it matters: Better placement contributes to better long-term outcomes.
-For full-arch cases, where multiple implants must work together as a coordinated foundation, robotic precision is especially valuable.
+For full-arch cases, where multiple implants must work together as a coordinated foundation, that precision compounds across the arch.

 CBCT 3D Imaging